okta/okta-auth-js/README.md

 * [Node JS Usage](#node-js-usage)
 * [Contributing](#contributing)

-The Okta Auth JavaScript SDK builds on top of our [Authentication API](https://developer.okta.com/docs/api/resources/authn) and [OAuth 2.0 API](https://developer.okta.com/docs/api/resources/oidc) to enable you to create a fully branded sign-in experience using JavaScript.
+The Okta Auth JavaScript SDK builds on top of our [Authentication API](https://developer.okta.com/docs/api/resources/authn) and [OpenID Connect & OAuth 2.0 API](https://developer.okta.com/docs/api/resources/oidc) to enable you to create a fully branded sign-in experience using JavaScript.

 You can learn more on the [Okta + JavaScript][lang-landing] page in our documentation.

-## Release status

 This library uses semantic versioning and follows Okta's [library version policy](https://developer.okta.com/code/library-versions/).